A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Then, let us organize the atoms of types OW and HW of the water molecules in a group named \lmpcmd{H2O} and perform a small energy minimization.
 The energy minimization is mandatory here because of the small \lmpcmd{overlap} value of 1~Å chosen in the \lmpcmd{create\_atoms} command.
 Add the following lines into \flecmd{water.lmp}:

 Resetting the step of the simulation to 0 using the \lmpcmd{reset\_timestep} command is optional.
-It is used here because the number of iterations performed by the \lmpcmd{minimize} command is usually not a round number, since the minimization stops when one of four criteria is reached.
+It is used here because the number of iterations performed by the \lmpcmd{minimize} command is usually not a round number, since the minimization stops when one of four criteria is reached, which can disrupt the intended frequency of outputs such as \lmpcmd{dump} commands that depend on the timestep count.
 We will use \lmpcmd{fix npt} to control the temperature and pressure of the molecules with a Nosé-Hoover thermostat and barostat, respectively~\cite{nose1984unified, hoover1985canonical, martyna1994constant}.
 Add the following line into \flecmd{water.lmp}:

 The \lmpcmd{fix npt} allows us to impose both a temperature of $300\,\text{K}$ (with a damping constant of $100\,\text{fs}$), and a pressure of 1 atmosphere (with a damping constant of $1000\,\text{fs}$).
-With the \lmpcmd{iso} keyword, the three dimensions of the box will be re-scaled simultaneously.
+With the \lmpcmd{iso} keyword, the three dimensions of the box will be re-scaled isotropically, maintaining the same proportion in all directions.

 Let us output the system into images by adding the following commands to \flecmd{water.lmp}: